-Description The property is a two storey end-terrace house.
-Accommodation Ground: Hallway, Living Room and Dining Kitchen.
-First Floor: Landing, three Bedrooms and Shower Room.
-Gross internal floor area (m2) 92sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the town of Kirriemuir.
+Description The property is a two storey semi-detached house.
+Accommodation Ground: Hallway, Living Room, Bedroom/Sitting Room and Kitchen/Dining.
+First Floor: Landing, Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 120 sq.m or thereby.
+Neighbourhood and location The property forms part of an established residential area within Dundee.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age 55 years approx. Weather It was overcast with light rain showers, following generally similar conditions.
-Chimney stacks There are no chimney stacks.
+Age 83 years approximately.
+Weather It was overcast and dry, following generally mixed weather conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stack is of brick construction, having a render finish.
+There are metal flashings at the base of the chimney.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with concrete tiles.
-Access to the roof space is available via a ceiling hatch in the landing.
+The roof is of a pitched design, overlaid with concrete tiles having tiled ridges and hips.
+The front extension roof is of a flat design, overlaid with membrane finish.
+Access to the main roof space is available via a ceiling hatch in the landing cupboard.
 The roof is of timber construction, with timber sarking.
 There are insulation materials laid over the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are half round UPVC gutters in place, which connect to UPVC downpipes.
+There are half round UPVC gutters in place, which connect to suitable downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity brick construction.
-The walls have a harled and pointed facing brick external finish.
-The walls are approximately 300mm thick.
+The main property and front extension appears to be of cavity brick construction.
+The walls have a roughcast external finish.
+The walls are approximately 320mm thick.
 I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction, in line with regulations in place at the time.
-There is a provision of sub floor ventilation.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access doors are of UPVC double glazed style.
-UPVC box eaves features are in place.
+Windows: Double glazed UPVC and timber framed windows units are installed.
+Doors: The access doors are of UPVC and timber/glazed design.
+The fascia boards are formed in UPVC.

 External decorations Visually inspected.

-The wall finishes are painted.
+The external timbers are painted.

 Conservatories / porches There are no conservatories / porches.

-There are no communal areas.
+Communal areas There are no communal areas.